Language selection

 Lithium facts

-Lithium and its compounds enable clean energy and transportation through rechargeable batteries for electric vehicles and electronic products and as key ingredients in low-melting point glasses and lubricants.
+Lithium and its compounds enable clean energy and transportation through rechargeable batteries for electric vehicles.
 Lithium compounds are produced in a variety of forms including lithium carbonate (Li2CO3), lithium oxide (Li2O), and lithium hydroxide (LiOH).

 Key facts

-• The Government of Canada has identified lithium as a critical mineral because it is a key material in the renewable energy transition, and Canada has the potential to be a supplier.
+• The Government of Canada has identified lithium as a critical mineral because it is a key material in the renewable energy transition.

 Learn more about lithium